Laulasmaa: Location and history

+In January 2005, the village had a population of 309.
+In the next 15 years, the population of the village increased more than twofold, reaching 789 by the end of 2021.

 The village was first mentioned when under Swedish control (Laulasmeh).
 People started to spend their summers in Laulasmaa from the 1930s and the first summer cottages were built in the early 20th century.

-Laulasmaa is the home of composer Arvo Pärt, and is the location of the Arvo Pärt Centre.
+Laulasmaa is the home of composer Arvo Pärt, and it is the location of the Arvo Pärt Centre.